-- Top 10 Holdings – For most of the Retail Investors, the Top 10 Holdings will be a good place to start from.
-Mutual Funds manages large sums of money, and the Top 10 Holdings get the most amount (not always but fairly often).
-Same stock in the Top 10 Holdings of multiple funds could show the confidence fund houses has on that stock.
+- Top 10 Holdings – For most Retail Investors, the Top 10 Holdings will be a good place to start from.
+Mutual Funds manage large sums of money, and the Top 10 Holdings get the most amount (not always but fairly often).
+Same stock in the Top 10 Holdings of multiple funds could show the confidence fund houses have in that stock.
 Most of the time, these stocks will carry Low Risk compared to Bottom 10 Holdings.

 - Recent Addition To The Portfolio – Mutual Funds need to publicly report their portfolio every month by law.
 So if you are following a fund’s portfolio for a few months, and you see a new name in the Total Holdings List then it will be wise to check that company out.
 And if you find the company attractive according to your analysis, then you might add the stock to your portfolio.

 A Major portion of the AUM of the Mutual Fund invested in the newly added stock might act as another positive sign.

 - Substantial Change in Weightage on an MoM Basis – If you see a sudden jump in the weightage of a stock on a Month on Month basis then it might be a good idea to take a deeper look at the stock and the company.
 There might be a reason the Fund House is adding more shares of that company to their portfolio, and you need to find that reason.
 If the reason satisfies your investment style, then you might add that stock to your portfolio.

 More than a 5% – 6% jump on an MoM basis is a good place to start from.

 We might add, most of the time this kind of movement in the weightage of stocks in a Mutual Fund’s Portfolio might be motivated by a Short Term Goal in mind.
 Undervalued Stocks found using this method might not always suit a Long Term Investor.